fbpx

 Screening Tests & Information

-(Includes TSH and direct LDL)
+Cost = $50 (Includes TSH & direct LDL)

-This is our most widely used screening which includes 29 different tests:
+• This is our most widely used screening which includes 29 different tests.

 • Muscle and bone function: magnesium, calcium, phosphorus